otrack/iot-hands-on/distsum/README.md

 **[Task]** In the `DistributedSum` class, fulfill the `distributedSumTest` method to create a complete execution of the system.
 To this end, you may proceed as follows:
-- Define a constant `NUMBER_ROUNDS` in `DistributedSum`;
+1. Define a constant `NUMBER_ROUNDS` in `DistributedSum`;
-- Create the master and the slave nodes, as well as their respective cache managers;
+2. Create the master and the slave nodes, as well as their respective cache managers;
-- Define some initial constraints at the slave nodes.
+3. Define some initial constraints at the slave nodes.
+Then, execute `NUMBER_ROUNDS` rounds of computation.
-Then, at each round,  inject a new update in each of the slave node.
+At each such round,  inject a new update in the slave nodes.
 Check that the master holds a correct approximation of the global sum.
-If this approximation is incorrect, you may raise an exception.
+If this approximation is incorrect at some round, raise an exception.